 5. If the claim is rejected, then a formal notice is provided to you by the Injuries Board that then allows you to take the process forward through the Courts;

 6. If the person you are claiming against agrees to the assessment, then the Injuries Board will arrange a medical examination and requests details of your out of pocket expense(s) before making an assessment;

 7. Notice of the assessment is sent to you and the other party.
 You will need advice regarding whether the assessment is a fair offer (Where we provide advice to decline an award, it is based on 25 years’ experience of assessing the value of claims to achieve a more favourable outcome for our clients than the Injuries Board Assessment);

 8. If all parties accept the Injuries Board assessment, then an “Order to Pay” is made and the case is settled after you receive payment;

-9. If either you or the other party refuses to accept the Injuries Board assessment then you are free to issue court proceedings in the normal way;
+9. If either you or the other party refuses to accept the Injuries Board assessment then you are at liberty to issue court proceedings in the normal way;